rare-magma/guitos/README.md

 reserves,reserves,0
 ```

-- Note that the name of the csv file is parsed as the name of the budget:
+- Note that the name of the CSV file is parsed as the name of the budget:

   2023-04.csv results in a budget with the name of "2023-04".